mooz/ikeysnail/README.md

 from iOS Safari.
 Then JSBox will install iKeySnail.

+### Manual Build

-You can also manually download the repository as a `zip` file and install it in JSBox.
+You can also manually build the package and install it in JSBox:

+    npx webpack --mode=production
+    cd package
+    npx jsbox build

+then copy `.output/ikeysnail.box` to your JSBox app.

 ## Usage